UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 1. Create a free account on Canva or log in
 2. Access this links to to Canva page of [the data cheatsheet and the code cheatsheet](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1)
-3. Make a comment to the original design via canva's comment option
+3. Make a comment to the original design via Canva's comment option

 ### :pencil2: Edit the existing UU FAIR Cheatsheets